Wirth-Horn/windows-update-monitoring/README.md

 # Windows Update Monitoring
 This repository contains all necessary scripts to monitor Windows updates, security updates and pending reboots and store the results in Prometheus.
+A Grafana dashboard is available [here](https://grafana.com/grafana/dashboards/23172-updates-windows/).

 ## Requirements
 - Node Exporter with textfile collector enabled